Key Takeaways

 Legacy Browser Support: How many visitors are still on old browsers, such as Internet Explorer 11 (released October 2013)?
 Do they need to be supported?
 To make a website perform or display in a legacy browser almost always requires additional development time.

-Third-Party Software Integrations: Does your organization depend on 3rd party services for things like email newsletters, marketing automation, CRM / contact management, inventory control, intranet, accounting / Quickbooks, or inventory management?
+Third-Party Software Integrations: Does your organization depend on 3rd party services for things like email newsletters, marketing automation, nonprofit online donation and fundraising tools, CRM / contact management, inventory control, intranet, accounting / Quickbooks, or inventory management?
 If so, be sure to include the ones for which synching / integration with the website is essential and describe how you expect it to work.
 For example, when someone subscribes to a newsletter, the contact should be added automatically to Highrise or Salesforce.
 If someone purchases a product and opts in, she should be added to our Mailchimp database, etc. Sometimes this functionality will be included out of the box and sometimes the vendor will have to write something custom.

-User Accounts: Do you require membership management on your site?
+Member Management: Do you require membership management on your site?
 This would be for allowing people to access special or hidden content on your site, perhaps after submitting an email address or paying to view a whitepaper.
 A simpler example would be password-protected pages that anyone can see with the same password and does not require a logged in account.

-Accessibility: Do you require the website to be accessible to blind or limited-vision users?
+Goal Level of Accessibility or Special Considerations: Do you require the website to be accessible to blind or limited-vision users?
 This is an increasingly common item in RFPs, and it's important to know that accessibility requirements fall on a spectrum and you should know just how far you want to take it (or leave it to the web agencies to make a recommendation).
 For websites whose audience skews older, larger default text and click areas will inform the design.
 Government & public sites often require Section 508 compliance.

 8. Principal Point of Contact